 When your child is wearing alot of clothes, pay closer attention to tightness of the harness as there is a tendency to not make the harness tight with alot of clothing on

-When you adjust the height of your harness, ensure that you’ve correctly re-attached the straps to the spreader / G plates on the rear of the restraint.
+Safety tip – When you adjust the height of your harness; ensure that you’ve correctly re-attached the straps to the spreader / G plates on the rear of the restraint.

 There are some child restraints that are easy adjust and do not need manual re-threading.
-Exampes of child restraints that do not need manual re-threading include, Infa Secure Evolve, Maxi Cosi Euro and Hera, and nearly all Child restraints from Safe n Sounds / Britax.
+Exampes of child restraints that do not need manual re-threading include; Infa Secure Emerge, Maxi Cosi Euro and Hera, and nearly all Child restraints from Safe n Sounds / Britax.

-It is very easy for the shoulder straps of the child restraint harness to become twisted, when putting on the harness day in, day out.
-Though it may appear innocuous, these twists can create a pressure point on the shoulders and may cause bruising or more.
-A flat harness on the other hand distributes the forces more evenly in the event of an accident, evenly across the point of contact with your child, reducing the forces being applied to their shoulders and chest.
+It is very easy for the harness straps of the child restraint harness to become twisted.
+It may appear innocuous; these twists can create a pressure point on the shoulders, and may cause bruising under emergency braking.
+A flat harness on the other hand; distributes the forces more evenly; in the event of an accident.

 Fixing twisted harness straps

-The easiest was to remove the twist in case on a child restraint that needs to be manually re-threaded when adjusting for the shoulder height is to undo the harness at the spreader bar and re-thread the harness so that it is now straight.
-When your child restraint uses an easy harness adjustment then the way to untwist the harness is to create a 45 degree fold in the harness and slide the clip over the fold.
+When your child restraint uses an easy harness; then the way to untwist the harness; is create a 45 degree fold in the harness and slide the clip over the fold.